-This can be in the form of a free webinar, eBook, seminar, exclusive video… anything you can think of to provide more value to your clients.
-If the offer is sweet enough, they’ll be happy to share their contact information and then you can start nurturing them with offers and more content to build credibility and trust.
+Lead magnets can come in the form of a free webinar, eBook, seminar, exclusive video… anything you can think of to provide more value to your clients.
+If the offer is sweet enough, they’ll be happy to share their information.
+Then, you can start nurturing them with offers and more content to build credibility and trust.

-That’s how you position yourself as a top-tier real estate professional who’s ready to get the deal done for them.
+That’s one way to position yourself as a top-tier real estate professional who’s ready to get the deal done.

 Anyone looking to buy or sell a home – especially first-timers – are always on the hunt for up-to-date resources to learn more about the market and process involved.
 The more resources you provide, the more credible your business becomes.